mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

         cd {install-path}
         sudo cp -ra mattermost/ mattermost-back-$(date +'%F-%H-%M')/

-7. Remove all files *except data and custom directories* from within the current ``mattermost`` directory.
-Run ``ls`` on your Mattermost install directory to identify what default folders exist.
-If your folders match the structure specified in the following note, you can jump to step c.
+7. Remove all files *except data and custom directories* from within the current ``mattermost`` directory by running ``ls`` on your Mattermost install directory to identify what default folders exist.
+If your folders match the structure specified in the following note, you can jump to step 9 below.

   **A default Mattermost installation has the following files and directories**: